teknopaul/adj/readme.md

 # Alsa DJ

-Beat-mixing midi instruments on Linux.
+Beat-mixing midi instruments and CDJs on Linux.

 I write this to enable mixing a Roland TR-6s drum machine with a vinyl set.  a.k.a. dex, fx & 909.
-The TR-6s has controls to stop start and tempo adjust, but not with enough precision to beat-mix a drum track on to a whole playing record.
+The TR-6s has controls to stop, start and tempo adjust, but not with enough precision to beat-mix a drum track onto a playing record.
 A midi controller or usb keyboard can be used to avoid having your laptop front and center.

 ## Features

 - Cueing midi instruments, i.e. start / stop
 - Nudging, i.e. speeding up or slowing down temporarily to catch up with a different track.
-- Keeping time with Pioneer CDJs, (using [libcdj](https://github.com/teknopaul/libcdj))
 - Tempo adjust (ala pitch control)
+- - Keeping time with Pioneer CDJs, (using [libcdj](https://github.com/teknopaul/libcdj))
 - Quantized restart, jump the midi device to the start of it sequence on the next beat.
-- Setting tempo to a precise value e.g. 123.00 bpm
+- Setting tempo to a precise value e.g. 123.04 bpm
 - Light on CPU and RAM
 - Sexy console UI
 - Pluggable UI hooks